-I created an Ansible playbook to build a 3-layer network configuration on AWS
+I created an Ansible Playbook to build a three-tier network configuration on AWS

 Hello.

-I previously wrote an article about building a two-tier network with Ansible, but in actual projects, it's common to build a three-tier network environment.
+I previously wrote an article about building a two-tier network with Ansible, but in actual projects, we often need to build environments with a three-tier network, right?

-So, I created a playbook to build a three-tier network on AWS with Ansible.
+So, I've created a Playbook to build an AWS three-tier network using Ansible.

 Directory structure